 The role of the King of the Moon was intended for Sean Connery until the role was largely cut.
 Sean Connery didn't think it was "kingly" enough, thus the role was played by Robin Williams.
 Connery was also considered to play Baron Munchausen.

 Robin Williams played the King of the Moon.
 The credits list "Ray D. Tutto".
 This is the English transliteration of the Italian phrase "Re' di Tutto", which means "King of Everything", which was how the King of the Moon introduces himself to the Baron.
 Robin Williams performed the part as soon as he arrived in England after a transatlantic flight.

-Baron Munchausen's dog is named Argos, which was the name of Odysseus' dog in "The Odyssey."
+Baron Munchausen's dog is named Argos, which was the name of Odysseus' dog in "The Odyssey" by Homer.
 Baron Munchausen orders Argos to "stay" when he leaves for his adventure, and Argos is there to greet the Baron when he returns to the besieged city, as Odysseus' dog Argos did in "The Odyssey."

 On the first day of shooting in Almeria, Spain, Terry Gilliam managed to get 24 seconds of footage in the can.
 He was hampered by gusting winds and the fact that the costumes sent over from Rome were held up at the airport due to Spanish custom workers being on strike.
 He managed to secure 35 seconds of footage on the second day.